spaceshiptrip/c5-corvette/README.md

 ----

+C6

-C6 need to change ATF:  https://youtu.be/Vk7nIrNb4zU
+* need to change ATF:  https://youtu.be/Vk7nIrNb4zU
+* need to do an engine compression test
+* can do a spark test to make sure all cylinders are firing